-WATER METER/WELL
+WATER METER

-The water meter was located in the front left yard.
-The main water shutoff valve for the structure was located adjacent to the water service entry point on the left side of the house.
+The water meter was located in the front yard.
+The main water shutoff valve for the structure was located adjacent to the water service entry point at the meter.
 Water shutoff valves are visually inspected only.
 No attempt is made to operate the main or any other water supply shutoff valves during the inspection.
 These valves are infrequently used and could leak after being operated.
 The only exception to this policy is made when the main water supply valve is off upon arrival at the inspection.
 Since it is the buyers right to have all utilities operable for the home inspection, we will attempt to turn the main water valve on for the inspection.
 The HomeTeam is not responsible for leaks caused by operating the valve.